munificent/craftinginterpreters/book/calls-and-functions.md

 to the `ip` of the caller's CallFrame and resume from there.

 I also stuffed a pointer to the function being called in here.
-We'll use that to look up constants in its chunk and for a few other things.
+We'll use that to look up constants and for a few other things.

-Each time a function is called, we need to create one of these structs.
-We could
-<span name="heap">dynamically</span> allocate them on the heap, but that's slow.
+Each time a function is called, we create one of these structs.
+We could <span name="heap">dynamically</span> allocate them on the heap, but that's slow.
 Function calls are a core operation, so they need to be as fast as possible.
 Fortunately, we can make the same observation we made for variables: function calls have stack semantics.
-If `first()` calls `second()`, the call to `second()` must complete because `first()` does.
+If `first()` calls `second()`, the call to `second()` will complete before `first()` does.

 <aside name="heap">

 Many Lisp implementations dynamically allocate stack frames because it simplifies implementing continuations.
+With continuations, function calls do *not* always have stack semantics.

 </aside>

-So over in the VM, we can create an array of these CallFrame structs up front and treat it like a stack, just like we do with the Value array:
+So over in the VM, we create an array of these CallFrame structs up front and treat it like a stack, like we do with the Value array:

 ^code frame-array (1 before, 1 after)